Staff

 Abby Olson, Crew Leader.
 I started working with Quercus in December 2021.
 I graduated from UW-Stevens Point in Spring 2019 with a degree in Natural Resource Management minoring in Conservation Biology and Water Resources.
 I have been working in ecosystem restoration since graduation and I enjoy seeing how every project progresses to a more diverse and healthy ecosystem.
 I am happy to have a career that allows me to be a part of every aspect of restoration from beginning to end.
 I’m grateful I get to make a difference by working in beautiful natural areas.
 In my free time I enjoy hanging out with my family and friends, camping, snowmobiling, traveling, reading, and music.

-Emma Czarnecki, Crew Leader.
+Emma Czarnecki, Project Manager.
 I received my bachelor’s in Environmental Sciences and a minor in Sustainability from UW-Madison.
 I joined the Quercus crew in early 2022.
 Originally from Milwaukee, I’m passionate about urban ecology and making nature accessible to all.
 I love being in this career because the environment is ever growing and I’m constantly learning new things.
 When I’m not in nature searching for bumble bees, I enjoy cooking and eating delicious foods, traveling, gardening, and doing DIY projects.